bluecats/bluecats-docs-edge/getting-started-connect.md

 ![Save and apply changes](https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-getting-started/070-Configure-Wireless-4.png "Save and apply")

-Once connected to the local WIFI network, the Edge can be [configured to send to an IP address](#configuring-ble-scanner) on that network and the ethernet cable can then be disconnected as the Edge will continue sending data over the local WIFI connection while powered.
+Once connected to the local WiFi network, the Edge can be [configured to send to an IP address](#configuring-ble-scanner) on that network and the ethernet cable can then be disconnected as the Edge will continue sending data over the local WiFi connection while powered.

 ## Register with BlueCats Cloud

 By registering the edge device with BlueCats cloud, you can monitor uptime and request the latest available firmware.

 Navigate to `BlueCats` -> `Connect and Manage`.
-If the 'Device Register Status' is 'Registered' then the edge device is successfully conneected with the BlueCats cloud services.
+If the 'Device Register Status' is 'Registered' then the edge device is successfully connected with the BlueCats cloud services.
   <p align="center"><img width="500px" src="https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-getting-started/connect-manage-menu2.png" alt="edge-register-?"/></p>

 If the status is 'Invalid', then follow the steps below to register the device.